hpl002/Masters_Public/readme.md

 2. Mean, mode, and median are the same
 3. Half of the populaton is greater than the mean and half is less.

-### L* life-cycle
-A well know paper published by van der Aalst (2011) proposed the L ∗ life-cycle model consisting of five phases for conducting a process mining application.

-- Plan and justify phase-focus is data-driven to explore and answer curiosities and gain insights; or, question-driven focused on explaining a specific situation e.g., why determined issues occur; or, goal-driven focused on improving the KPI, response time performance, explain deviations, reduce costs.
-- Extract-explore the knowledge system data domain for recover- ing relevant events.
-Sometimes it can be very time-consuming owing to system complexity, e.g., with thousands of repositories spread among many tables.
-- Discover a process model based on event logs-process miner algorithms are used to obtain a process model.
-When an un- derstandable model is acquired, it is possible to start confor- mance checks, analyzing activities and deviations to the discov- ered process model.
-- Create integrated process model-enhancements and added in- formation are integrated in the model, ProMoting new perspec- tives related to time replayed, organization, resource utilization, case comparisons, and simulation, among other possibilities.
-- Operational support-involves detecting, predicting, and recom- mending.
-This is the most advanced level of computational sup- port, for example, the process mining tool should be capable to alert (email) on deviation cases, provide advice about bottle- necks, recommend resource setup or reallocation, etc

 ### Process log
 Zakarija I, Škopljanac-Macina F, Blaškovic B. Discov- ering process model from incomplete log using pro- cess mining.
 In: 2015 57th International Symposium ELMAR (ELMAR); ÍEEE; 2015. p.
 117–120.